tunahanbucak/tunahanbucak/README.md

 # 💫 About Me:
-Hello, I am Tunahan, I am 21 years old.
-I am a computer engineering student.
+Hello, I am Tunahan, I am 22 years old.
+I am a computer engineering student.I have been working in frontend development for two years, focusing primarily on React and Next.js.
+Through various projects, I have honed my skills in building responsive and user-friendly interfaces.
+Currently, I am expanding my expertise by exploring backend development with Next.js and planning to step into the field of artificial intelligence.
+I am committed to continuous learning and strive to develop efficient, scalable web applications.

 ## 🌐 Socials: